 Five of the nine respondents either agreed (n=1) or strongly agreed (n=4) with the statement, “Overall, I found this course engaging”.
 One student disagreed with the statement and three remained neutral.

-Eight of the nine students in this course believe that the teachers care about their lives outside of school.
+Eight of the nine students in this course believe that the teachers cared about their lives outside of school.
 Seven strongly disagreed and one disagreed with the statement, “My teacher DOES NOT care about my life outside of school.”
 One student strongly agreed with the statement.

 Responses indicated that five of the nine students believed that this project allowed them to get to know their classmates personally.
 Two students disagreed and the other two were neutral.